alexmrbarreira/alexmrbarreira/README.md

 I am now interested in utilizing my expertise in big data science to solve business and industry problems.

-Here you can find a collection of repositories with projects
+Here you can find a collection of repositories with projects on different areas.